ifqygazhar/mangaloom_parser/README.md

 - Thanks to all comic sources for providing content
 - Inspired by the need for a unified comic parsing library
-- Built with ❤️ using Flutter
+- Built with 💙 using Dart & Flutter

 ## 📧 Contact